 And what are the consequences of that response?

 Although it may feel like the only way to deal with an emotion like anger or frustration is to get it out, this can actually strengthen the anger you’re feeling!
-Try an alternative to venting, such as meditation, journaling, talking with a trusted loved one, or other forms of self-care… they’re far more likely to help you feel better.
+For instance, try an alternative to venting, such as meditation, journaling, talking with a trusted loved one, or other forms of self-care… they’re far more likely to help you feel better.

 Enjoy this post?
 You might also like: